Fatih Vatan S.K.

 Fatih Vatan Spor Kulübü is a women's football team based in Fatih, Istanbul.
 The team completed the 2016–17 season of Turkish Women's Second Football League as champion, and were promoted to the Turkish Women's First Football League.

 History

 Fatih Vatan Spor was founded in 2006 as the sports club of Fatih Vatan High School, which is situated at Vatan Boulevard in Fatih district of Istanbul.
 The team finished the 2016–17 Women's Second League season following the play-off round as champion, and were promoted to the Women's First League.

-Fatih Vatan Spor finished the 2018-19 First League in ninth place, and was relegated to the Second League after their second First League season.
+Fatih Vatan Spor finished the 2018–19 First League in ninth place, and was relegated to the Second League after their second First League season.

 Stadium

 The team play their home matches in Fatih Mimar Sinan Stadium.

+In the 2024–25 Super League season, the team play their home matches at Bahçelievler İÖİ Stadum (Bahçelievler İl Özel İdaresi Stadı) located in the Yenibosna neighborhood of Bahçelievler district.

+The team moved to İBB Balat Stadium, located in the Ayvansaray Neighborhood of Fatih district, for their home matches in the 2025–26 Turkish Women's Football Super League season.